 Rather than just leaving us with a set of anti-patterns, and a mild sense of “what now? 😫”, Josh spins his experiences around, and offers a clear path towards solving real problems in a way that feels meaningful.

 Involve your stakeholders as early as possible.
 Nothing will illustrate real user problems better than real users, encountering and describing their problems.

 Step 2: Build a “Concept Car”

 The point of concept cars is not to be something you actually expect to see on the road (it may not even run!).
 The point is to inspire your teams and stakeholders – to give them a North Star vision to aim for.

 Step 3: Now do Your Job

-Once you’ve got a North Star, informed by real user conversations, that’s the point when you can pull out your tools, get down into the nitty gritty details, and start building a product that feels meaningful.
+Once you’ve got a North Star, informed by real user conversations, that’s the point when you can pull out your tools, get down into the details, and start building a product that feels meaningful.